 - Individuals who want synergistic compound effects

-Niacin flush: The skin flush can be uncomfortable (though harmless).
-It typically includes warmth, redness, and tingling lasting 30-60 minutes.
-Some people find it pleasant; others find it distracting.
-Starting with lower niacin doses (50-100mg) helps you acclimate.
+Niacin flush can be uncomfortable (though harmless), including warmth, redness, and tingling lasting 30-60 minutes.
+Start with lower niacin doses (50-100mg) to acclimate.
+Lion's Mane supplement quality varies widely—look for dual-extract products with verified beta-glucan content.

 Custom Protocols: Designing Your Personal Approach